 Alumnae and Alumni Profile

-Twenty percent of CSB alumnae and over 28% of SJU alumni are known to have completed a graduate or professional degree.
-Master's degrees make up approximately 80% of all advanced degrees earned by CSB alumnae and 57% of all advanced degrees earned by SJU alumni.
-Almost 20% of all SJU graduates with an advanced degree hold a law degree.
+Twenty-one percent of CSB alumnae and over 28% of SJU alumni are known to have completed a graduate or professional degree.
 As student degree aspirations rise, and as the labor market continues to reward those who have pursued education beyond the baccalaureate degree, the number of graduates who report earning an advanced degree likely will rise.
-Approximately 80% of all 2011-12 seniors at the College of Saint Benedict and Saint John's University indicate that they expect to eventually earn a graduate or professional degree.
+Approximately 80% of all 2013-14 seniors at the College of Saint Benedict and 75% of seniors at Saint John's University indicate that they expect to eventually earn a graduate or professional degree.

 Occupational choices vary significantly among men and women.
-Nearly 22% of all CSB alumnae with known occupations work in education-related jobs, compared to just 12% of all SJU alumni.
+Twenty-one percent of all CSB alumnae with known occupations work in education-related jobs, compared to just 12% of all SJU alumni.
 Women also are more likely than men to work in health-related professions.
 Over 28% of Saint John's graduates are employed in business and computer-related fields, compared to about 18% of all Saint Benedict graduates.
-In total, 55% of CSB and SJU graduates work in three broad occupational clusters: business and computers (23%), education (17%) and healthcare (15%).
+In total, 56% of CSB and SJU graduates work in three broad occupational clusters: business and computers (24%), education (16%) and healthcare (16%).